All Products

 op

-The operation type.
+The data operation type.
 Valid values: INSERT, UPDATE, DELETE, TRUNCATE, DROP COLUMN, UPDATE BEFORE, and UPDATE AFTER.

 scn

-The system change number (SCN) that identifies the version of the transaction that the database commits at a specific point in time.
+The System Change Number (SCN).
+It identifies the version of the transaction that the database commits at a specific point in time.
 Each committed transaction is assigned a unique SCN.

 rowid

-A relatively unique address value that is used to identify a record in the database.
+A relatively unique address value used to locate a record in the database.

 trans